Everything you need to know about heat pipes

-Today, heat pipes are used in a variety of industries from space to your pocket.
+Today, heat pipes are used in a variety of applications from space to handheld devices that fit in your pocket.
 Heat pipes are present in the cooling and heat transfer systems found in computers, cell phones, and satellite systems.

 A heat pipe is a simple tool, but how it works is quite ingenious.

 These devices are sealed vessels that are evacuated and backfilled with a working fluid, typically in a small amount.
 The pipes use a combination of evaporation and condensation of this working fluid to transfer heat in an extremely efficient way.

 The most common HP is cylindrical in cross-section, with a wick on the inner diameter.
 Cool working fluid moves through the wick from the colder side (condenser) to the hotter side (evaporator) where it vaporizes.
 This vapor then moves to the condenser’s heat sink, bringing thermal energy along with it.
 The working fluid condenses, releasing its latent heat in the condenser, and then repeats the cycle to continuously remove heat from part of the system.